DENTAL AMALGAM REMOVAL

 Currently, mercury fillings are still widely used around the world, with statistically 50% of all fillings placed being of dental amalgam.

-While mercury fillings are still deemed “safe” by major international dental organization, a rising body of scientific research proves otherwise.
+While mercury fillings are still deemed “safe” by major international dental organizations, a rising body of scientific research proves otherwise.

 Other adverse effects of dental amalgam use.